Expire end user passwords

 The Expire Passwords feature allows you to expire passwords of all Okta-mastered users with one click.
-Every Okta-mastered user will be forced to change their password on next sign in. .
+Every Okta-mastered user will be forced to change their password they next time they sign in.

 Keep in mind the following:

 - Active sessions remain active.
-The user is prompted for a new password at the next Okta sign in.
+The user is prompted for a new password the next time they sign in.

 - You can use the AppAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in.
 Password Health Report on the Reports page to monitor how your users reset their passwords.

 - API tokens are not expired.
 API tokens are valid for 30 days and renew automatically with each request to Okta.
-For more information on API token expiration and revocation, see API Tokens.
+For more information on API token expiration and revocation, see API.